Combined Orders : Use code 'COMBINEORDERS' at checkout and include your existing order number in the notes. Shop Now

 Plant Care

-All our plant babies thrive in our Greenhouse, where humidity levels are maintained between 60 - 80%, temperatures range from 25 - 30 Degrees Celsius, receive 12 - 15 hours of T5 Artificial Grow-lights. and daily exposure to sunlight from the South side window.
-Some plants are Well-acclimated to regular household environments, while others may need a bit of extra care - any specific requirements will always be noted in their product descriptions.
+All of our plant babies are grown and cared for in our greenhouse, where humidity levels are maintained between 60 - 80% and temperatures range from 25 - 30°C. They receive 12 - 15 hours of T5 Artificial Grow Light, along with daily natural sunlight from a South facing window.

 Watered consistently with tap water (pH 6.5 - 7) when the growing medium is fully dry, and regularly supplemented with Rynan Flowermate 240 Smart Fertilizer, a slow-release formula.
 The pink beads visible in the photos are from this fertilizer.

 We use Lost Coast Plant Therapy as part of our pest management routine, taking great care to ensure our plants are free of pests or damage before they are sent to their new homes.
 While we make every effort to maintain a pest-free environment, a completely pest-free guarantee cannot be provided.
-As a precaution, we recommend isolating new plants(Whether purchased from us or elsewhere)for at least a week before introducing them to your collection to ensure there are no pest issues.
+As a precaution, we recommend isolating new plants(Whether purchased from us or elsewhere)for at least one to two weeks before introducing them to your collection to ensure there are no pest issues.

 Transition

-When plants adjust to a new environment, it requires both energy and time.
-Changes in temperature, light, and humidity can cause temporary stress as they acclimate to their new home.
-This acclimation period typically lasts for a few weeks, during which it’s not uncommon to observe some yellowing, browning, falling, or drooping, particularly from older, lower leaves.
+When plants adjusting into a new environment, they need both energy and time.
+Changes in temperature, light, and humidity can cause temporary stress as they settle into their new home.
+During this acclimation period, which typically lasts a few weeks, it’s normal to see some yellowing, browning, drooping, or leaf drop, especially from older, lower leaves.

-As time goes on and the plant settles, it will adapt to its surroundings and decrease its leaf shedding, usually only dropping leaves to make room for new growth or in response to seasonal changes.
-We kindly ask for your patience during this adjustment period, and encourage you to closely monitor your plants while making any necessary adjustments to their care.
+As time goes on and the plant becomes more comfortable, it will adapt to its surroundings and leaf shedding will slow down.
+Leaves are usually only dropped to make room for new growth or in response to natural seasonal changes.
+We kindly ask for your patience during this transition, and encourage you to observe your plant closely while making gentle adjustments to its care as needed.

 Repotting

-When removing the plant from its current container, gently turn the pot upside down and tap the edges to loosen the roots without damaging the stem.
-If repotting from sphagnum moss, it's important to remove as much moss as possible before transferring to a new growing medium.
+When removing a plant from its pot, gently turn the container upside down and tap around the edges to loosen it.
+Try to support the base of the stem and handle the roots with care.
+If the plant is growing in sphagnum moss, we suggest removing as much of the moss as possible before transferring it into a new growing medium.